 - Risks of anesthesia

 - Need for additional surgery

 Hospital discharge.
-Partial knee replacement patients usually experience less postoperative pain, less swelling, and have easier rehabilitation than patients undergoing total knee replacement.
-In most cases, patients go home 1 to 3 days after the operation.
-Some patients go home the day of the surgery.
+Partial knee replacement patients usually experience less postoperative pain and swelling, and have an easier rehabilitation than patients undergoing total knee replacement.
+In rare cases, patients go to a skilled nursing (rehabilitation) facility after the operation.

 Pain management.
 After surgery, you will feel some pain, but your surgeon and nurses will make every effort to help you feel as comfortable as possible.

 Many types of medicines are available to help control pain, including opioids, non-steroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Treating pain with medication can help you feel more comfortable, which will help your body heal and recover from surgery faster.